 Broken Base: Most musical fans love her first three albums (self titled, Stripped, Back To Basics), but after 2008 there is a shattering of her fan and former fan base.
 Some prefer her pre 2008 self, others like the recent career and artistic decisions she has made.

-Stripped was pretty divisive as some fans of her first album thought going the Britney-fanservice route was a disservice to her calling card, that she could actually sing, pretty damn well.
+Stripped was pretty divisive as some fans of her first album thought going the Britney-fanservice route was a disservice.

 Call Back: "Lotus" features a lot of lyrical and musical call backs to her earlier works:"Reflection" gets a shout out in the introduction, "I won't let you bring me down" in Best Of Me reminding people of Beautiful, "I'm A Fighter" in Army Of Me, pretty self explanatory, "Voulez-vous coucher avec moi ce soir?." in Around The World, reminds people of Lady Marmalade, "Red Hot Kinda Love" refers to Infatuation on Stripped.
 "Let There Be Love" reminds many of her works on "Bionic".

 Career Resurrection: "Stripped" and "Back To Basics" were both peaks in her interest and adoration worldwide.